 Watch our webinar about omnichannel messaging

-Comparing the pricing in the market between service providers and operators can add additional information to the decision-making process, such as what the average price is in the market for that volume, who might be asking for too much or too little to provide a quality service, and what you get for your money in the way of support, tools, features and future opportunities.
+You should compare the pricing in the market between service providers and operators such as what the average price is in the market for a specific volume of text messages, who is offering the cheapest price, and what you get for your money in the way of support, tools, features and future opportunities.

-Each SMS API provider has its pro’s and con’s, so going through all the relevant aspects to your business and use-case is important.
+Each SMS API or SMS gateway provider has its pros and cons, so assessing what your particular business needs are is important.
 This can help determine if the chosen service provider can provide a service that leads to a long-term partnership.
 So, it’s good to zoom out and look at the bigger picture.

-A Sender ID (or sender name) is the displayed value of who sent the message on your handset.
+A Sender ID (or sender name) is the displayed value of who sent the message on your mobile phone.
 For example, the Sender ID of your friend is their phone number.
 It can also be a shortcode, such as 12302, or contain a limited number of characters, e.g. CoffeeShop.

 The different types of sender IDs are usually the first points touched upon when starting to use the service.